OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 Consequences of withdrawal

-In the event of a valid termination, services and fees provided by both parties are to be returned, and any economic advantages gained (e.g. interest) are to be repaid.
+In the event of a valid withdrawal, services and fees provided by both parties are to be returned, and any economic advantages gained (e.g. interest) are to be repaid.
 If you are not able to return the services and utilisation (exercised benefits) rendered fully or in part, or only in a lesser form, you are obliged to reimburse us for the value lost.
 This can mean that you are required to fulfil the contractual payment obligations for the time period until withdrawal.
 Obligations to reimburse payments must be fulfilled within 30 days.
-This period begins for you when you send your contract termination, for us when we receive it.
+This period begins for you when you send your contract withdrawal, for us when we receive it.

 Additional information: